hy1stax/plcjs/README.md

 # plcjs
 A plc online check for nodejs.
 Feasible for displaing plc or IoT devide in any browser.
 Unlike traditional c/s software, requires update the client.
+The example of the reponse is a Panasonic FP-X PLC.

 Require package: serial port.